akshaywaghmare-atlan/atlanhack/README.md

 > [!NOTE]
 > It is suggested to use run `poetry config virtualenvs.in-project true` to configure poetry to create the virtual environment in the project directory.
 This will create a `.venv` directory in the project root.
 3. Run `source .venv/bin/activate` to activate the virtual environment
+4. Build the frontend.
+    - Run `cd frontend`
+    - Run `npm install` to install the dependencies
+    - Run `npm run generate` to build the frontend
 4. Start the platform by running `make start-all`
 5. Run `fastapi dev main.py` to start the application